 Ensuring forward progress is arguably the focus of most existing works in intermittent computing [23].
-Common to these is the use of some form of persistent state stored on non-volatile memory.
+Common to these is the use of some form of persistent state on non-volatile memory.

-A significant fraction of existing solutions employ a form checkpointing to cross power failures [3, 7, 11, 36, 45].
+A significant fraction of existing solutions employ a form check-pointing to cross power failures [3, 7, 11, 36, 46].
 This consists in replicating the content of main memory, special registers, and program counter onto non-volatile memory at specific points in the code.
-Whenever the device resumes with new energy, these are retrieved back from non-volatile memory and computations restart from a point close to the power failure.
+Whenever the device resumes with new energy, state is retrieved back from non-volatile memory and computations restart.
 Systems such as Hibernus [7, 8] operate in a reactive manner: an interrupt is fired from a hardware device that prompts the application to take a checkpoint, for example, whenever the energy buffer falls below a threshold.
-Differently, systems exist that place explicit function calls to proactively perform checkpoints [11, 36, 45, 48].
+Differently, systems exist that place explicit function calls to perform checkpoints [11, 36, 46, 49].
 The specific placement is a function of program structure and energy patterns.

-Other approaches offer abstractions that programmers use to define and manage persistent state [16, 34, 35, 51] and time profiles [24].
-For example, DINO [34] allows programmers to split the sequential execution of a program by inserting specific task boundaries and ensuring transactional semantics between consecutive boundaries.
-Alpaca [35] goes a step further and provides dedicated abstractions to defines tasks as individual execution units that run with transactional semantics against power failures and subsequent reboots, and channels to exchange data across tasks.
+Other approaches offer abstractions that programmers use to define and manage persistent state [16, 34, 35, 52] and time profiles [24].
+For example, DINO [34] allows programmers to split the sequential execution in individual tasks and ensures transactional semantics between consecutive task boundaries.
+Alpaca [35] goes a step further and provides dedicated abstractions to defines tasks as individual execution units that run with transactional semantics against power failures and subsequent reboots.

-Using mixed-volatile platforms, intermittence anomalies potentially occur due to repeated executions of non-idempotent code [42, 44].
+Using mixed-volatile platforms, intermittence anomalies potentially occur due to repeated executions of non-idempotent code [43, 45].
 These are unexpected program behaviors that make executions differ from their continuous counterparts.
-Systems are available that address intermittence anomalies with dedicated checkpoint placement strategies [48] or custom programming abstractions [16, 34, 35, 51].
-In the latter, the abstraction semantics is designed to cater for the possible occurrence of intermittence anomalies.
-Tools also exist for testing their occurrence [38, 42], and approaches are available that conversely take advantage of them to realize intermittence-aware control flows, effectively promoting the occurrence of power failures to an additional program input [40].
+Systems are available that address these issues with dedicated checkpoint placement strategies [49] or custom programming abstractions [16, 34, 35, 52], and to test their occurrence [38, 43].
+Approaches are available that conversely take advantage of them to realize intermittence-aware control flows, promoting the occurrence of power failures to an additional program input [40].
 Additional issues in intermittent computing include performing general testing of intermittent programs [15, 17, 21, 22], profiling their energy consumption [2, 15, 21], and handling peripheral states across power failures [6, 9, 12, 37].

 Our work offers a different standpoint.
-Unlike the works above, we take the decision about what part of the application state to allocate on non-volatile memory away from programmers, and offer a uniform abstraction that does not entail any specific allocation of data to memory facilities.
+Unlike the works above, we take the decision about what part of the application state to allocate on non-volatile memory away from programmers, and offer a uniform abstraction that does not entail any specific memory configuration.
 A set of program transformation techniques automatically determines an energy-efficient allocation at compile time, as a function of program structure and read/write patterns.
-Most importantly, such an allocation is not fixed once and for all at variable-level as in existing solutions, but is possibly adjusted at different places in the code for the same data item.
+Most importantly, such an allocation is not fixed once and for all at variable-level as in current practice, but is possibly adjusted at different places in the code for the same data item.